 The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

-We analyzed 8,049 item-tagged rice-cooker photos from RoomClip, Japan's largest home-photo community, to see which brands really fill Japanese kitchens — who is pulling ahead, who is fading, and which of them a U.S. cook can actually buy and plug in.
+We analyzed 8,049 item-tagged rice-cooker photos from RoomClip, Japan's largest home-photo community, to see which brands really fill Japanese kitchens — which ones show up in more RoomClip posts lately, which show up in fewer, and which a U.S. cook can actually buy and plug in.
+These are RoomClip posting patterns, not market-share or sales figures.

 If you have shopped for a Japanese rice cooker from the U.S., you have met the same short list of names — Zojirushi, Tiger, sometimes Panasonic — and a lot of confident opinions about which one Japan really uses.
 We wanted the actual distribution, not the folklore.